KeithYue/POS/README.md

   * has member ship / no membership
   * cash enough / cash not enough, there is not any check for invalid cash such as negative cash
 * How to decide whether the saleRegister menthod is normally invoked.
+  * read the log file to decide whether the result is correct
+* Eventhough we can use sub-class to override some method to test, but for the POS situation, there is only one instance of POS, even we use subclass, the instance is still POS instance, so we need to solve the singleton problem

 #### Some guidelines
 * The purpose of test cases is to test if a method performs correctly.